horker/oxyplotcli2/docs/md/New-OxyBoxPlotSeries.md

 ### -AddTo

-Specifies the PlotModel to which the object is added.
+Specifies the PlotModel object to which the object is added.

 ```yaml
 Type: OxyPlot.PlotModel